 TRIZ HHx : 2021.001 to 2021.319

 TRIZ HNx : 2021.001 to 2021.319 (Accelerometer is out of order)

+Comments : it seems that the MGxx data which are just delayed due to the GPS bug, may be recovered very fast.
+May be avoid the distribution of data when we know that the sensor is not working.

 These data will be archived on the RESIF base I hope before the end of the year.
 At this time I cannot transfer this data on the ENS server Ephesite due to a problem of right access.
 I have informed Hélène about this problem… The protocol of CRL data archiving will change during the year 2023.
 To update the CRL database regularly with the RESIF base (managed by the EOST Institute), a server at EOST will be synchronized directly with the server crlvpn.ipgp.fr at IPGP.
 The IPGP base is limited to 3.5 years of data as a ring buffer.

+Is there any interest to maintain the database at ephesite and Géoazur?

 6) IPGP ssh gate and new Wiki CRL: